-Georgia has recently joined the Interstate Medical Licensure Compact Commission (IMLC).
-This is good news for physicians who hold a primary license in Georgia, and are interested in pursuing locum tenens in other states that participate with the Compact, where they will now have an easier time obtaining additional licenses.
+Ohio, Texas and Delaware have recently joined the Interstate Medical Licensure Compact Commission (IMLC).
+This is good news for physicians who hold a primary license in those states, and are interested in pursuing locum tenens in other states that participate with the Compact, where they will now have an easier time obtaining additional licenses.

 Through the IMLC, locums providers can complete the physician licensing process for participating states in a matter of days or weeks instead of months.

 What is the IMLC?

 The IMLC is an agreement among participating states to streamline and expedite the licensing process for physicians.
 “The idea behind the Compact was to create a platform where providers could pursue licensure in different states with greater ease, without compromising the necessary scrutiny for examining their qualifications,” says David Richardson, senior vice president of customer experience at Hayes Locums.

 34 states, the District of Columbia, and the Territory of Guam currently participate in the Compact.
 Physicians are licensed by 46 different medical and osteopathic boards.
 Much like locum tenens, the Compact plays an important part in funneling providers to underserved areas of the country.

 “One of the biggest challenges in healthcare in general is physicians having to go through the credentialing and privileging process for every state where they practice,” says David.
 “The IMLC removes a lot of barriers and makes providers more likely to get licensure in states they might not if the process were more involved.
 States where people have difficulty accessing healthcare.”

 This aspect of the Compact is particularly important considering the physician shortage of more than 100,000 doctors predicted by 2030, and the eventual retirement of nearly 45% of the physician workforce that is age 55 and up.

 How the IMLC Benefits Locum Tenens